Best-Rated Solar Installers

 How we rate solar installers in Australia

 It goes without saying that solar installation isn’t always black and white, with so many installation companies on the market claiming to have the cheapest prices and best service.
-Especially as a first-timer, it’s not always clear what your best options are.
+If you’re a first-timer, it’s not always clear what your best options are.
 And that’s where we come in.

-Canstar Blue has taken the work out of choosing a good solar installer, by collecting the opinions of those that have already installed solar across Australia.
-We’ve asked them to rate their solar installer on variables such as customer service and advice, performance of solar system, installation process, and durability and set-up cost, in order to help you find one that suits your needs.
-Please note, while this review looks at six of the most prominent installers in Australia, there may be other companies available in your area.
+Canstar Blue has taken the guesswork out of choosing a good solar installer, by collecting the opinions of those that have already installed solar across Australia.
+We’ve asked them to rate their solar installer on variables such as customer service and advice provided, performance of solar system, installation process, durability and set-up cost, in order to help you find one that suits your needs.
+Please note while this review looks at some of the most prominent installers in Australia, there may be other companies available in your area.

 Respondents rate their satisfaction with their solar installer from zero to ten, where zero is extremely dissatisfied and ten is extremely satisfied.
 Provider satisfaction was rated by respondents on the following criteria: